 Energy costs are on the rise, and the slope seems to be getting steeper.
 As reported by the New York Times, the national average residential electricity rate increased 8 percent in January of 2022, which marked the biggest annual increase in over a decade.

 Finding ways to save energy and reduce electricity costs can be challenging, but it starts with identifying the source.
-Keep reading to explore which appliances use the most energy and offer energy-saving tips that may help you reduce your monthly energy bill.
+Explore which appliances use the most energy and offer energy-saving tips that may help you reduce your monthly energy bill.

 What Appliances & Items Use the Most Energy in Your Home?